nrjjones/R_mailmerge/README.md

 Mail merges need two files.
 One to specify the loop process and another to format the report.

 ## Loop file - loop.R
-## Output creation file - letters.Rmde
+## Output creation file - letters.Rmd